PDIS/transcript/2023-02-28-Conversation-with-Niffer-Nan-and-Jie-Tang.md

 Just curious, is there anything else that you think we ought have to asked for or talked about or easier to breach in?

 ### Audrey Tang:
-Can we, as I mentioned, work in a more working level with openAI in the future when it comes to two things we talked about?
-One is the low-resource languages and the incorporation of those local norms into a kind of tuning cultural layer thing with openAI.
+Can we, as I mentioned, work in a more working level with OpenAI in the future when it comes to two things we talked about?
+One is the low-resource languages and the incorporation of those local norms into a kind of tuning cultural layer thing with OpenAI.
 That's very close to our work in the following year.
 That's one.

 The other is this translating for the legalese of legislators.